- + Where do I find the Student Account Services Office?

 - Online - Credit card payments are accepted online.
 American Express, Mastercard, VISA, and Discover credit card payments are accepted.
 There is a 2.5% service fee for all credit card payments.
 Detailed instructions for making payments by credit cards are available here.

 - By Mail - Check or money order only.
 Please include the student's name and myNKU ID number in the memo section of the check.
 Please mail all payments to: Student Account Services, AC235 Nunn Drive, Highland Heights, KY 41099.
+All mail is processed daily during normal business hours.
+Please make sure mailed payments are post marked prior to the published payment due date to avoid additional fees being charged to your account.

 - In Person - Student Account Services is located on the 2nd floor of the Lucas Administrative Center.
 We accept cash, check or money order at the cashier windows.
 No credit cards can be accepted at the cashier windows.
 Our hours of operation are posted here.
 If you are unable to make it during work hours and would like to drop a payment off, please take advantage of our night deposit box which is located down the hallway, leading to the tunnel to the University Center.